|World Cup 2006|

-Alessandro Del Piero is considered to be one of Juventus' greatest players.
+Del Piero is considered to be one of Juventus' greatest players.
 He played with them for 19 years (11 years as captain), and holds the club records for most goals (289) and appearances (705).
-He also played for Padova.
-For the national team, he played 91 times for them, despite the fact that Italy had many players fighting for his position.
+He played 91 times for Italy.
 He was on the 2006 team that won the World Cup in Germany.
 He also went to the World Cup Finals of 1998 and 2002, as well as the European Championship of 1996, 2000 and 2004.

 AM/LM: Francesco Totti

 Totti was the long serving captain of Roma and perhaps the greatest ever player for the club.
-He brought the scudetti back to Roma in 2001 after a 20 year drought.
+Roma won the Serie A in 2001 after a 20 year drought.
 He was named the Italian Footballer of the Year for 2000 and 2001.
 He won the European Golden Boot award in 2006-2007.
-A 2006 FIFA World Cup winner and UEFA Euro 2000 finalist with Italy, Totti was selected in the All-Star team for both tournaments; he also represented his country at the 2002 World Cup and Euro 2004.
+A 2006 World Cup winner and Euro 2000 finalist with Italy, Totti was selected in the All-Star team for both tournaments; he also represented his country at the 2002 World Cup and Euro 2004.

 He was the icon of the 1990's.
 He was the World Player of the Year, the Ballon d'Or winner and the World Soccer Player of the Year in 1993.
 He led Italy to reach the semifinal at Italia 1990 and then, to a second place four years later.
 For club football, he started his career with Fiorentina.
 He became the most expensive player in the world when he joined Juventus.
 He also played for AC Milan, Bologna, Inter Milan and Brescia.

 He first made his name with Sampdoria, helping them to win the Cup Winners' Cup in 1990.
 In 1992, he made a world record breaking transfer to Juventus.
 In 1996, he helped Juventus to win their first ever Champions' League.
 He went to Euro 1988, where he was named in the team of tournament.
-However, at Italia 1990, he was unimpressive and lost his starting spot to Roberto Baggio and Salvatore Schillaci.
-After the WC Finals, he had a feud with manager Sacchi that forced him out of the national team.
+However, at Italia 1990, he lost his starting spot.

 ST: Filippo Inzaghi

 He is one of the most prolific goalscorers of all time, fifth in Italy, with 313 goals scored in official matches.
 He is currently the fourth-highest goal scorer in European club competitions with 70 goals.
-With AC Milan, he won two UEFA Champions League titles (2003, 2007). he made his national team debut in 1997.
-He went to all major tournaments from 1998 to 2006.
+With AC Milan, he won two Champions League titles (2003, 2007).
+For Italy, he went to all major tournaments from 1998 to 2006.
 He won the World Cup in 2006, but only played in one match.

 ST: Christian Vieri

-Born in Italy, but grew up in Australia.
+Vieiri was born in Italy, but grew up in Australia.
 He played for 12 clubs in his career.
-He became the most expensive player in the world when Inter Milan signed him for Lazio.
+He became the most expensive player in the world when Inter Milan signed him from Lazio.
 For the national team, he made his debut in 1997 and played in his last game in 2006.
-He missed out on the 2006 WC team.
+He was an important player throughout his career, but just missed out on the 2006 World Cup team.